aametwally/LearningFoodPreferences/README.md

 # LearningFoodPreferences

+We present a method for learning food preferences from food logs, a comprehensive but noisy source of information about users' dietary habits.
+The method generates and compares word embeddings to identify the parent food category of each food entry and then calculates the most popular.
+Our proposed approach identifies 82% of a user's ten most frequently eaten foods.

+Paper: Learning Personal Food Preferences via Food Logs Embedding (arXiv: https://arxiv.org/abs/2110.15498)

 This repository contains Jupyter notebooks that each implement a separate method for preprocessing food log entry names.
 These notebooks are in the folder "methods_notebooks."
 It also contains necessary data files in the folder named "data."

 Steps to Run: